-Supreme Court warns Patanjali of Rs 1 crore penalty for each false advertisement
+Supreme Court warns Ramdev’s Patanjali of Rs 1 crore fine for each false claim in its advertisements

-The top court asked the Centre to hold consultations and come up with recommendations to solve the problem of misleading medical ads.
+The court bench asked the Centre to come up with recommendations to solve the problem of misleading medical ads.

-The Supreme Court on Tuesday told yoga guru Ramdev’s company Patanjali Ayurved that it will impose a Rs 1 crore penalty on every product, the advertisement of which falsely claims to cure diseases, reported Bar and Bench.
+The Supreme Court on Tuesday told yoga guru Ramdev’s company Patanjali Ayurved that it will consider imposing a Rs 1 crore penalty for each false claim it makes in its advertisements, reported Bar and Bench.

-A bench comprising Justices Ahsanuddin Amanullah and Prashant Kumar Mishra issued the warning while hearing a petition by the Indian Medical Association.
+A bench comprising Justices Ahsanuddin Amanullah and Prashant Kumar Mishra issued the warning while hearing a petition by the Indian Medical Association alleging that Patanjali carried out a “smear campaign” against modern medicine and the Covid-19 vaccination drive.

-Multiple state units of the Indian Medical Association have filed complaints against Ramdev alleging that he made misleading claims about modern medicine on several occasions.
-They have sought to curb a “smear campaign” against modern medicines and the Covid-19 vaccination drive.
+Several state units of the Indian Medical Association made the allegation in complaints against Ramdev.

 The petition made Patanjali Ayurved one of the respondents, referring to a half-page advertisement published on July 10, 2022, in several newspapers.
 The advertisement was titled “Misconceptions spread by allopathy: Save yourself and the country from the misconceptions spread by pharma and medical industry.”